chyyuu/rt-patch-analysis/developers/chy/techreport.md

 > of patches we need to inspect if quite a lot of the older patches are simply
 > re-applied to newer kernels.

-### 3.2 Patch Size
+### 3.3 Patch Size

 Patch size is one approximate way to quantify the complexity of a patch, and is defined here as the sum of linesof added and deleted by a patch.
-Figure X displays the size distribution of bug, performance, reliability, and feature patches.
+Figure X displays the size distribution of bug, performance, maintain, and feature patches.
 Most bug patches are small; XX% are less than 10 lines of code.
 However,  feature patches are significantly larger than other patch types.
 Over XX% of these patches have more than 100 lines of code; XX% have over 1000 lines of code.

+#### 1 Figure X: Patch Size.

+This figure shows the size distribution for different patch types (bug, performance, maintain, and feature), in terms of lines of modifications.

+x axis:  Lines of modified Code  标注点：1, 10, 100, 1000, 1000

+y axis:  4 types的patchs的百分比 标注点：0.0, 0.2, 0.4, 0.6, 0.8, 1.0

 Summary: